 By late 2014 it was impossible to visit that booking site without being confronted with the UM page.
 Customers were cancelling, and hoteliers were asking to be removed from the site.
 After a wholesale drop in booking revenue, the site was taken offline in 2015.
 Millions of dollars had been spent establishing that business.

 I investigated taking legal action for defamation, however, I was advised that the best course of action is for commercial damages.
 There is a six-year period to take such action.

-A part of their original villain narrative UM accuses me of making scores of vexatious and fruitless complaints since 2012.
+A part of the villain narrative UM also accuse me of making scores of vexatious and fruitless complaints since 2012.
 On the contrary, I lodged a complaint about Benhayon to the HCCC for breaches of the unregistered practitioners ‘code of conduct’ and more official complaints AFTER the establishment of these sites.
 Those were to OFT and to the ACNC about the UM ‘charity’ (College of Universal Medicine or CoUM).
 The latter complaint resulted in compliance action for Benhayon and later the loss of the charities DGR (gift tax refund) authority.

 Had UM not established their blogs, odds are I would have done little or nothing further.
 Ironically, they also commenced legal action against Esther Rockett at the very time she announced she was stopping her investigations into them.

 Rather than spending inordinate amounts of time and money on legal action, I decided to focus on another aspect of the business.
 I entered into a business partnership with another man who became the director of a new entity.
 I was the majority shareholder and provided significant funding.

 In 2015 a website was established for of retail travel product that was being contracted.
 It was not profitable within agreed timeframes and budgets and partnership issues surfaced as a result.
 In mid-2017 I took over as director after ongoing disagreements and losses.